msa0311/clamavscan/README.md

     cf push -f manifest.yml --hostname clamav-<CURRENT-ENV> --docker-image msarcher/docker-clamav-cf

 ## account hub.docker.com (TODO)
 Currently the global docker registry is used to push and pull the image.
-We should move the docker image to ABI MSI nexus and pull it from there during the deployment.

 ## License
 The used projects are licensed under MIT and GNU